 Success in this area will come from effectively identifying Queensland businesses currently offering processing capacity and those that could develop additional capacity through new technologies, processes or support.

 Knowledge and expertise needs to be developed across various waste streams, including difficult to handle materials.
 The initial focus will be on priority materials identified by DERM.
+What are they?
 This program will target industry, business, local government and community organisations.

 Possible projects include employment of market industry development officers, procurement focussed initiatives, and projects which increase consumer demand for high priority products and materials.